-When mineral reserves have been determined and the decision to proceed with development has been approved, the expenditures related to development and construction are capitalized as construction-in-progress and classified as a component of property, plant and equipment.
+When mineral reserves have been determined and the decision to proceed with development has been approved, exploration and evaluation assets are tested for impairment then reclassified as a component of property, plant and equipment.
+The expenditures related to development and construction are capitalized as construction-in-progress.
 Costs associated with the commissioning of new assets incurred in the period before they are operating in the manner intended by management, are capitalized.
 Development expenditures are net of the proceeds of the sale of metals from ore extracted during the development phase.
 Interest on borrowings related to the construction and development of assets are capitalized as pre-production stripping costs and classified as a component of property, plant and equipment.